UdayAchanta301/Simple-DevOps-Pojrect-Documentation/README.md

-# sample DevOps Project1
+# sample CI/CD project1

 This Repository is a collection of Implementation documents.

 ### Purpose:
-By following this repository you can able to setup a DevOps CI/CD Pipeline using
+By following this repository you can able to setup a CI/CD Pipeline using
 - git
 - Jenkins
 - Java / Maven